-Within the European circular economy roadmap, it's important for wastewater treatment plant's (WWTPs) to recover energy and become energy neutral or positive.
+Within the European circular economy roadmap, it is important for wastewater treatment plant (WWTPs) to recover energy and become energy-neutral or -positive.
 In the last few years, it has become increasingly interesting to boost energy recovery through the biogas upgrading.
-The aim of this work is to study a rapid hydrogenotrophic methanogenic culture enrichment strategy capable of limiting the organic degradation unbalance and allowing a fast start-up phase of the in-situ biogas upgrading reactors, at pilot or full-scale.
-The approach was tested with 2 + 1 control lab-scale CSTRs filled with anaerobic sludge collected from a full-scale WWTP.
-The experimentation lasted 50 days and was divided into 5 phases: the anaerobic digestion start-up followed by four H2 injection phases (H2/CO2 ranging from 1:1 to 4:1 on molar basis).
-Despite a temporary slight increase in the total concentration of volatile fatty acids during phase II (2.56 gCH3COOH·L−1), and in phase III a mild pH increment indicating the expected CO2 depletion (anyway below 7.4), the strategy proposed was effective.
+The aim of this work is to study a rapid hydrogenotrophic methanogenic culture enrichment strategy capable of limiting the organic degradation unbalance and allowing a fast start-up phase of the in situ biogas upgrading reactors, at pilot- or full-scale.
+The approach was tested with two, plus one control, laboratory-scale continuous stirred tank reactors filled with anaerobic sludge collected from a full-scale WWTP.
+The experimentation lasted 50 days and was divided into five phases: the anaerobic digestion start-up followed by four H2 injection phases (H2/CO2 ranging from 1:1 to 4:1 on molar basis).
+Despite a temporary slight increase in the total concentration of volatile fatty acids during phase II (2.56 gCH3COOH·L−1), and in phase III a mild pH increase (anyway, below 7.4) indicating the expected CO2 depletion, the strategy proposed was effective.
 In the last phase, in the biogas a methane content of about 80% was achieved, thus suggesting that the use of H2/CO2 above the stoichiometric value could further improve the biological biogas upgrading.